MetaFam/mimis/README.md

 Because a node is intended to have multiple parent nodes, the parent directory, `../` doesn't necessarily have a single value, and the parent relationship isn't stored in any case.

-It means that if a node wants to refer to a parent, it must specify that path up from the root, `/`.
+It means that if a node wants to refer to a parent, it must store a reference to the parent's Ceramic URI, or create a link consisting of a path and a root node.

 ### No File Extensions